CigarsSmoker/Clone/Per-scope-switches.md

 Since uMatrix 0.9.0.0, unsecure network requests are blocked directly by uMatrix, rather than by the browser through a CSP directive.
 This means if a page has mixed content, your browser will notify you about the mixed content on that page, though the connections were blocked by uMatrix (use the logger to see for yourself).

+- Note: Having this switch toggled to ON can break some websites, that doesn't mean it's a bug, it's the intended behaviour and the switch should be disabled for the specific website instead.

 ***

 ### Spoof `Referer` header